Dikachi-P/alx-system_engineering_devops/0x00-shell_basics/README.md

-absolute path name of the current working directory
+0-current_working_directory: display the absolute path name of the current workin directory
+1-listit: list content of the working directory